Andrew Downes’ Symphonies

 The first movement immediately sets an African scene.
 Predominantly with the use of three marimbas, he conjures up the heat of an African landscape.
 The movement has a lot of pop music influence too.
 He uses a drum kit here.

 The subtitle of the Symphony is "Spirits of the Earth".
-They come to the fore in movement 4, Belas Knapp.
+They come to the fore in movement 4, titled 'Belas Knapp'.
 This movement traces a climb up to this long barrow in the Cotswolds (well known to us both).

 The Symphony abounds with wonderful melodies, not least the gorgeous viola solo near the end, which sums up Andrew’s feelings of concern at the destruction of so many aspects of nature, habitats and customs around the world.

 ‘This Symphony is characterised by its exciting rhythms, counter-rhythms and musical influences from all cultures: ‘pop’ (there is a drum kit part in the first movement), jazz, big band styles (in movement 1 the trumpet players are asked to stand up as if in a dance band), through to plainsong and organum, which merge with African and Native American styles.
-There is occasionally a marimba sound in the background, giving the atmosphere of a broad African savanna, punctuated by many other percussion sounds, bringing the scene to life.
+There is often a marimba sound in the background, giving the atmosphere of a broad African savanna, punctuated by many other percussion sounds, bringing the scene to life.

 ‘The work is designed to excite both the ear and the eye.
 There is constant movement, creating a feeling of dance, freedom of expression and rhythm.
 In between frenzied and busy passages come beautiful and melodic moments.